graphpql/graphpinator-nette/README.md

 ## Introduction

-This package includes adapters for various Graphpinator functionalities and a SchemaPresenter, which returns a response with generated GraphQL type lanaguege document.
+This package includes adapters for various Graphpinator functionalities and a SchemaPresenter, which returns a response with generated GraphQL type language document.

 ## Installation